 This book is not a simplistic how-to manual on relationships, offering lists to check off from theoretical procedures based on someone else's idea of a model relationship.
 Rather, it is about the life-changing work of Christ and the power and wisdom God graciously uses to redeem relationships.

 We are called to be people of great character so when we do come in contact with the world, our character shapes and influences those around us.
 Even though relationships are messy, God uses them to rescue us from ourselves.

 Timothy S. Lane, MDiv, DMin, is a minister in the Presbyterian Church in America (PCA) with over 30 years of experience in pastoral ministry, counseling, teaching, and executive leadership.
-He is the author of several minibooks and the coauthor of the books How People Change and Relationships: A Mess Worth Making and the curricula Change and Your Relationships and How People Change.
-Tim speaks internationally, consults with churches and writes about the importance of pastoral care.
+He is the author of several minibooks and the coauthor of the books How People Change and Relationships: A Mess Worth Making and the curricula Change and Your Relationships, How People Change, and Instruments in the Redeemer's Hands.
+Tim speaks internationally, consults with churches, and writes about the importance of pastoral care.